OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

 Negation is the solution!

-For example, does this autonomous-vehicle see any hazards?
+For example, does this autonomous vehicle see any hazards?
 If not, it's safe to proceed.

 <br>
 <br>